BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 and was pretty much just a chance for us to make a VR game, It ended up being a blast.
 However, since I don't own a Rift, I had to port the game to Mac, which you can find [here](forest-repo)!
-The installation isn't general yet (library locations are hardcoded to my machine, etc), but feel free to open a Github issue if you want me to fix it/ a PR if you anything about CMake.
+The installation isn't general yet (library locations are hardcoded to my machine, etc), but feel free to open a Github issue if you want me to fix it/ a PR if you know anything about CMake.

 <div class="gallery-wrap">
   {% for image in site.static_files %}